-21. UNFINISHED BUSINESS
+22. UNFINISHED BUSINESS

-21.1 Unfinished business includes those items which have not been disposed of by council, or which have been postponed.
-The date of their first appearance on the agenda shall be noted and repeated on each subsequent agenda until dealt with or removed from the agenda by leave of council.
+22.1 When any matter listed on the agenda is left undisposed of at the time of adjournment, shall be noted and repeated on each subsequent agenda until dealt with or removed from the agenda by leave of council.

-22. OTHER BUSINESS
+23. NEW BUSINESS

-22.1 Other business includes any correspondence to council that may not necessarily require a municipal staff report in order to be considered by council.
+23.1 New business includes any correspondence to council that may not necessarily require a municipal staff report in order to be considered by council.

-Also, other business may include matters that are introduced by a member of council at a meeting, however, consideration of the matter shall be given at the next regular meeting unless otherwise determined by consent of the majority of the members of council.
-See also section 14.1(c) of this by-law.
+Also, new business may include matters that are introduced by a member of council at a meeting, however, consideration of the matter shall be given at the next regular meeting unless otherwise determined by consent of the majority of the members of council.
+See also section 15.1 (e) of this by-law.

-23. NOTICE OF MOTION
+24. NOTICE OF MOTION

-23.1 Submitted Prior to the Meeting
+24.1 Submitted Prior to the Meeting